hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 Windows 7 and newer releases support the IKEv2 standard through Microsoft's Agile VPN functionality.
 Internet Key Exchange (IKE or IKEv2) is the protocol used to set up a Security Association (SA) in the IPsec protocol suite.
 Compared to IKE version 1, IKEv2 contains <a href="https://en.wikipedia.org/wiki/Internet_Key_Exchange#Improvements_with_IKEv2" target="_blank">improvements</a> such as Standard Mobility support through MOBIKE, and improved reliability.
 In addition, IKEv2 supports connecting multiple devices simultaneously from behind the same NAT (e.g. home router) to the VPN server.

 Libreswan can authenticate IKEv2 clients on the basis of X.509 Machine Certificates using RSA signatures.
 This method does not require an IPsec PSK, username or password.
+It can be used with:

+- Windows 7, 8.x and 10
+- strongSwan Android VPN client

 The following example shows how to configure IKEv2 with Libreswan.
 Commands below must be run as `root`.

-Before continuing, make sure you have successfully <a href="https://github.com/hwdsl2/setup-ipsec-vpn" target="_blank">set up your VPN server</a>.
+Before continuing, make sure you have successfully <a href="https://github.com/hwdsl2/setup-ipsec-vpn" target="_blank">set up your VPN server</a>, and upgraded Libreswan <a href="https://github.com/hwdsl2/setup-ipsec-vpn#upgrade-libreswan" target="_blank">to the latest version</a>.

 1. Find the VPN server's public IP, save it to a variable and check.